 Freemium is Finite and So is Your Team's Time

 Price tends to be a critical sticking point, so let's take a moment to discuss that.
 WordPress is free to download, but that comes with limitations.
-You'll need to find a way to host, support, and perform upgrades.
-Hopefully, the organization that provides that will be able to scale the infrastructure and provide a CDN for caching.
+To use WordPress effectively, you need a provider to host your website, offer support, and perform upgrades.
+Make sure they can scale the infrastructure and provide a CDN for caching.
 (Visitors these days expect blazing-fast websites).
-And depending on your managed services and support needs, an SLA could cost upwards of six figures.
+Depending on your managed services and support needs, an SLA could cost upwards of six figures.

 There is also the cost of development and design.
 WordPress functionality predetermines how you use it based on the provided components, as is with light styling and theming variations (some of which you also have to pay for).
 If you want anything extra, you need to leverage developers, and forcing WordPress into a custom design can be a significant effort.
 You'll end up paying just as much or more for the development effort of a custom design as you would for the implementation of the same design on one of the other platforms, but with an end result on WordPress that is considerably less capable, more difficult to use, and inhibits digital maturity.

 The hidden cost of WordPress, beyond the tangible costs, is your marketing/content teams' time for extra content cycles for updates, launches, and maintenance.
 You're also missing out on ROI from additional CMS features you could get with other platforms.
 Agility, one of the core truths of today's digital experiences can help accelerate initiatives.
 If your platform lacks this attribute, your go-to-market initiatives will slow down.
 Additionally, you may find more efficiency and pricing incentives to stay within one suite of products from a single vendor.
 It's worth noting that while DXP platforms with open API support make it simple to integrate other systems, you may benefit from better efficiency and pricing by sticking to a single vendor's suite of products.